Corvimae/pokemon-ranger/README.md

 Any likeness in naming to any DS series of videogames is purely coincidental.
 Ranger calculates ranges, ~~nothing more~~ and does some other stuff too.

+## Tips and Tricks

+- You can click the name of a stat in the IV tracker to force it to be a positive nature, or shift-click will force it to be a negative nature.
+Alt-clicking on any stat (option-click on Mac) will force a neutral nature.

 ## Writing Routefiles

 Routefiles use [generic directives](https://talk.commonmark.org/t/generic-directives-plugins-syntax/444) to provide an superset of [Markdown](https://www.markdownguide.org/cheat-sheet/) with additional features for writing routes for manipless Pokémon speedruns.
 All standard Markdown syntax is supported, in addition to the additional directives explained below.